 The midsole sculpting is also new and signals that Brooks is working on making its shoes look sleeker and faster, likely trying to appeal to a young demographic while hoping they don’t alienate longtime fans.
 The new sculpting looks good and still looks Brooks-y while bringing some pizazz to the table.

-The outsole is different, with a looping pattern replacing the more traditional pattern from the Glycerin 21.
-There’s slightly more rubber coverage at the midfoot but the rest of the foot is covered in a similar manner to last year’s version.
-There are still plenty of flex grooves to keep this highly cushioned shoe flexible and adaptable to the wearer’s footstrike.
+The outsole is different, with a looping pattern replacing the sort of circular and radial vibes of the Glycerin 21.
+There’s slightly more rubber coverage at the midfoot, but the rest of the rearfoot is covered in a similar manner to last year’s version.
+There are still plenty of flex grooves in hopes of keeping this highly cushioned shoe flexible and adaptable to the wearer’s footstrike (spoiler alert: results may vary).

 Also, unlike some other brands’ comparable models but like its forebears, the Glycerin 22 can pick up speed when necessary.
 That’s a nice bonus that other daily trainers priced at $160-170 don’t always have.
-Speeding up won’t feel easy like it does in more speed-focused shoes; but once you get to cruising speed, the Glycerin 22 does well at maintaining the chosen speed.
+Picking up the pace won’t feel easy like it does in more speed-focused shoes; but once you get to cruising speed, the Glycerin 22 does well at maintaining it.

 Below the new midsole, the outsole feels pretty much the same in terms of traction in various conditions.
 I did see wear accumulating quickly in my high wear areas, so long-term durability looks to be less than the Glycerin 21 and Glycerin 20.
 There is still enough rubber to last a long while, but topping 400 miles may not be in the cards for this year’s model.